q-Casimir and q-cut-and-join operators related to Reflection Equation Algebras: Introduction

-The best known examples of the Hecke symmetries are those coming from the Quantum Groups (QG) $U_q(sl(N))$.
-At the limit $q\to 1$ they turn to the usual flip $P$ (the permutation operator).
-However, there exist Hecke symmetries $R$, which are neither deformations of the usual flips nor of the super-flips (see \cite{G}).
+The well known example is the Hecke symmetry $R$ coming from the Quantum Group (QG) $U_q(sl_N)$.
+At the limit $q\to 1$ it turns into the usual flip $P$ (the permutation operator).

-Below, we impose only two requirements on a Hecke symmetry $R$: it should be skew-invertible and even.
+Below, we impose two additional requirements on a Hecke symmetry $R$: it should be {\it skew-invertible} and {\it even}.
 The first requirement enables us to define the so-called $R$-trace $\Tr_R M$ of any $N\times N$ matrix $M$.
-The second requirement means that the Poincar\'e-Hilbert series, corresponding to the $R$-skew-symmetric algebra $\Lambda_R(V)$ of the basic space $V$, is a polynomial.
-The degree $m$ of this polynomial is called {\em the rank} of $R$ and in general it differs from $N={\dim}_\C V$.
-We call a Hecke symmetry obeying the above requirements {\it admissible}.
+The second requirement means that the Poincar\'e-Hilbert series, corresponding to the $R$-skew-symmetric algebra $\Lambda_R(V)$ of the basic space $V$, is a monic polynomial.
+The degree $m$ of this polynomial is called {\em the rank} of $R$ and in general $m\le N={\dim}_{\,\C} V$.

+If $R$ satisfies the above requirenments it is called {\it a $GL_m$ type} Hecke symmetry (see \cite{GPS1} for more detail).
+In the present paper we mostly deal with $m=N$, this case includes in particular the Drinfeld-Jimbo and Cremmer-Gervais $R$-matrices.

+\begin{remark}\rm There exist a lot of examples of Hecke symmetries with the rank $m<N$ which are not deformations either of the usual flips or of the super-flips (see \cite{G}). \end{remark}